Five reasons why the ferry beats flying!

 However, when you take a ferry, luggage is your friend.
 No need to “keep an eye on it” or drag it around.
 No, on the ferry you simply leave your luggage in the car and the more you take, the happier you’ll be.

 Oversized luggage?
-No, no, no. If you can’t fit it in the car then just attach to your car or hire a trailer.
+No, no, no. If you can’t fit it in the car then just attach it to your car or hire a trailer.
 Yes, bikes.
 Bring ‘em along.
+You can even take your pets with you on holiday!
 Why not, it’s free with your vehicle.

 5. The Experience